Skip to main content

 1. How to use TILclimate Educator Guides (Download)

-2. Teacher pages (Download)
+3. Teacher pages (Download)

-• Includes materials, setup instructions, discussion questions, background resources, extensions, and adaptation suggestions for science, social science, and ELA teachers
+• Includes materials, discussion questions, background resources, and adaptation suggestions for science, social science, and ELA teachers

-3. Student pages (Download)
+4. Student pages (Download)

-• Sea ice vs land ice hands-on model
+• Hands-On: Sea ice vs land ice model

-• Thermal expansion hands-on model
+• Hands-On: Thermal expansion model

 • Reading: Sea Level Rise